andwang/backbonecast/chapters/model.md

 }
 {% endhighlight %}

 `url` is frequently confused with `urlRoot`.
-The difference between the two is subtle but important. `url` has the logic of knowing whether to append `id`, so it should rarely be overwritten and should be treated as a method.
-Meanwhile, `urlRoot` should be treated as a property that returns the address of the collection.
+The difference between the two is subtle but important. `url` decides at runtime whether to append `id`, while `urlRoot` just plainly returns the collection address.
+Because `url` is *smart*, it should rarely be overwritten and should be treated as a method.
+Meanwhile, because `urlRoot` is *dumb*, it should be treated as a property that returns the address of the collection.
 Note that it's the address of the *collection*, not the address of the individual element within the collection.
-In the example, `https://api.parse.com` is where my server is, and `/1/classes/Person` is where the `Person` collection is exposed at. `urlRoot` is wherever you set up your backend for this `Person` collection, and it does not have to be `https`.
+In the example, `https://api.parse.com` is where my server is, and `/1/classes/Person` is where the `Person` collection is exposed at.

+`urlRoot` is wherever you set up your backend for this `Person` collection, and it does not have to be `https`.
 It can start with `http`, or it can even be a relative URL like `/Person`.

 Consequently, you should always extend a `Model` by assigning to its `urlRoot` property and never to the `url` method.